-A set of authentication, encryption, and data integrity algorithms used to exchange messages between network nodes using Secure Sockets Layer (SSL).
-During an SSL handshake, for example, the two nodes negotiate to see which cipher suite they will use when transmitting messages back and forth.
+A set of authentication, encryption, and data integrity algorithms used to exchange messages between network nodes using Transport Layer Security (TLS).
+During a TLS handshake, for example, the two nodes negotiate to see which cipher suite they will use when transmitting messages back and forth.